Clarifai/old-docs/api-guide/annotate/annotations.md

 {% endtabs %}

-#### Label Existing Regions in an Image
+#### Annotate Existing Regions in an Image

 When you add an input, detection models (such as `Face Detection` or `General Detection`) will detect regions in your image where there appear to be relevant objects.
 You can check these detected regions by listing model's annotations.
 Your labels should be contained within `Region.Data`.
 Each annotation can have only 1 region.
-If you want to label multiple regions, It is possible to label multiple annotations in a single API call.
+If you want to label multiple regions, it is possible to label multiple annotations in a single API call.

 {% tabs %}
 {% tab title="gRPC Python" %}